What to Know About Marijuana and Pregnancy

 The two key components are:

-• THC (Tetrahydrocannabinol).
-This is the part that gets you high.
+• THC (Tetrahydrocannabinol): This is the part that gets you high.
 It can help with pain and mood—so it’s not hard to see the pull for pregnant women.

 Both of these ingredients seem like they may be useful in terms of relieving pregnancy symptoms.
-And often this is exactly the line of advice that you will get from some weed dispensaries.

 But while marijuana might provide some temporary symptom relief, the cost involved in getting this relief appears to be too great.

-To make things more complicated, what we call medical marijuana is not necessarily any safer.
 We just don’t know enough at this point to be confident that the good outweighs the harm.

 The research is still ongoing, but here are some of the potential risks of using marijuana while pregnant: